Multi-ring images of thin accretion disk of a regular naked compact object: Conclusion

 The results found in this paper are in agreement with recent views in the field regarding the difficulty to disentangle the contributions from the background geometry and the astrophysics of the disk via the direct emission alone when the disk is assumed to be geometrically thin, while arguing in favour of the better opportunities present in the secondary rings, namely, the sequence of lower-order and higher-order rings.
-Indeed, the sharpness of higher-order ring images grants them their dominance in the high-frequency domain of the interferometric signal, and because of this fact, they could constitute smoking guns for the existence of new gravitational physics to be sought within future projects of very-long baseline interferometry, see e.g. \cite{Johnson:2019ljv,Gralla:2020srx} for a discussion on this point.
+Indeed, the sharpness of higher-order ring images grants them their dominance in the high-frequency domain of the interferometric signal, and because of this fact, they could constitute smoking guns for the existence of new gravitational physics to be sought within future projects of very-long baseline interferometry, see e.g. \cite{Johnson:2019ljv,Gralla:2020srx,Carballo-Rubio:2022bgh} for a discussion on this point.
 Arguably, the model considered in this work is too contrived and modifies quantitatively far too much the basic features of the Schwarzschild images to represent a viable alternative to canonical black hole candidates, particularly under the light of recent observations like those of the EHT (which actually infer a geometrically thick rather than thin accretion disk), but it supports the dire need to build a sort of {\it shadowgraphy}, namely, a thorough characterization of the qualitative possible shapes of the effective potential created by different background geometries.
-One should manage to build theoretically well supported alternatives to the Kerr picture that, in particular, might agree with the inferred features of the shadow caster of the M87 and Sgr A* observations while qualitatively departing from the shape of the Schwarzschild potential, our results point out that the presence of multi-ring images hidden in the main direct-emission ring could act as discriminators between both classes of objects.
+While this should be certainly possible for spherically symmetric space-times, the extensions of this programme to more realistic rotating space-times would face additional difficulties, since in such a case the integrability of the geodesic equations cannot be taken for granted, and similar radial and angular potentials as in the photon shell of Kerr solution do not necessarily exist in every possible rotating solution.
+Should one manage to build theoretically well supported alternatives to the Kerr picture that, in particular, might agree with the inferred features of the shadow caster of the M87 and Sgr A* observations while qualitatively departing from the shape of the Schwarzschild potential, our results point out that the presence of multi-ring images hidden in the main direct-emission ring could act as discriminators between both classes of objects.